chasingmaxwell/posts/Structuring_Meteor_Applications.md

 ##File organization
 Organizing your source tree can be really difficult, but having a specifically defined pattern for this is crucial, especially as you scale your project.
 There are lots of source tree patterns available ([Maven being a popular one](http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)).
 However Meteor is unique in that it doesn't follow the standard request/response format that most web applications do.

-As you might know, JavaScript in a Meteor project get’s published to the server, or the client, or to both.
+As you might know, JavaScript in a Meteor project gets published to the server, or the client, or to both.
 Meteor allows you to control where files get published by respecting a few folder names.
-Anything code outside of these folders is published to both the server and the client.
+Any code outside of these folders is published to both the server and the client.

 * `/client` - Files within this folder get published to the browser.
 * `/server` - Files within this folder are run on the server only.